Norway’s National Folk Instrument

 The Twin Cities Hardingfelelag includes five to ten players, some new to this instrument and some advanced players, some long-time folk music players, and some with decades of classical violin training.
 While it’s not strictly traditional, we often also have a fine guitarist playing with us.
 Many of us have Norwegian heritage, and for most performances we wear bunad (Norwegian traditional festive costume) and other traditional clothing from the regions of our heritage or from places in Norway with special meaning for us.
 The group provides dance music at Scandinavian dances and events in the Twin Cities of Minneapolis/St. Paul and greater Minnesota such as: The Nordic Ball, The Scandinavian Ball, Syttende Mai Festival, Norway Day, Nisswa-Stämman, Scandinavian Folk Music Festival, Minneapolis Arts Festival, the American Swedish Institute’s events, and the Festival of Nations.
 We also play at private concerts, weddings, retirement homes, fundraisers, and meetings of groups or clubs devoted to Scandinavian music or Scandinavian culture.

-The Twin Cities Hardingfelelag plays dance music from Norway, both bygdedans (regional dance tunes) and gammaldans (newer folk dance tunes).
+The Twin Cities Hardingfelelag plays dance music from Norway, both bygdedans (regional dance tunes from various parts of Norway) and gammaldans (folk dance tunes with roots in Western and Central Europe).
 Some of our bygdedans music features the asymmetric rhythms characteristic of the Valdres region of Norway.
 Other tunes are waltzes and schottisches with familiar folk music rhythms and catchy melodies.
-Our repertoire includes tunes in many folk music dance styles including the three-beat springar (“running dance”), pols (polska), and vals (waltz); the lively reinlender (schottische); the stately four-beat gangar (“walking dance”) and bruremarsj (wedding march); and the even-meter rudl (rull).
+Our repertoire includes tunes in many folk music dance styles including the three-beat springar (“running dance”), pols (polska), and vals (waltz); the lively reinlender (schottische); the stately four-beat gangar (“walking dance”) and bruremarsj (wedding march); and the even-meter spinning dance, the rudl (rull).

 In May 2005, the group was featured on the Norwegian NRK radio program “Alltid Folkemusikk.”
 In June 2006 the group made its first trip to Beitostølen, Norway to participate in the annual Landskappleik, a competition in dance and Hardanger fiddle.
 More recently, the group continues to play regularly at folk festivals, Scandinavian holidays, and folk music gatherings in the upper Midwest.